Kaktur/Allegro-bulk-offer-editor/README.md

 * follow instructions in `example_use.ipynb` to get how to use this library

 # Features

+* Pick offers to be edited by several methods mentioned in `example_use.ipynb`

 * This library allows you to write custom python code that  will be run for each offers, check out  `patterns\example` to se what your script must include